Introducing instinctual interactions

 Why follow this guidance?

-- Our interaction models are tested for objective and subjective criteria, such as physical and cognitive effort, intuitiveness, and learnability.
+- We test our interaction models for objective and subjective criteria, including physical and cognitive effort, intuitiveness, and learnability.

 - Because interactions differ, visual/audio affordances and object behavior might differ between interaction models.

 - Combining parts of multiple interaction models creates the risk of competing affordances, such as simultaneous hand rays and a head-gaze cursor.
 This can overwhelm and confuse users.

 Here are some examples of how affordances and behaviors are optimized for each interaction model.
 We often see new users have similar questions, such as "how do I know the system is working", "how do I know what I can do", and "how do I know if it understood what I just did?"

 |Model||How do I know it's working?||How do I know what I can do?||How do I know what I just did?|